ParthaPRay/Papers/README.md

 ## High Quality Journals

 * Ray.
+P. P., “Letter to Editor Regarding “Application of the convolution neural network in determining the depth of invasion of gastrointestinal cancer: a systematic review and meta-analysis””, Journal of Gastrointestinal Surgery, Elsevier, 2024, ISSN: 1091-255X.
+(Science Citation Index) (IF: 3.2)

+* Ray.
 P. P., “Addressing Technical Considerations for Implementing Language Models in Postcolonoscopy Patient Management”, Gastrointestinal Endoscopy, Elsevier, 2024, ISSN: 1097-6779.
 (Science Citation Index) (IF: 7.7)

 * Ray.
 P. P., “Timely Need for Navigating the Potential and Downsides of LLMs in Healthcare and Biomedicine”, Briefings in Bioinformatics, Oxford University Press, 2024, ISSN: 1477-4054.
 (Science Citation Index) (IF: 9.5)